-We have to look the part right?
+We have to look the part, right?
 So to begin our tour each person received harness gear including a water bottle for the Wild Africa Trek.
 The staff did a wonderful job of making sure everyone was safely secured before moving on.
-Once we had the all clear we began our tour by going through the Aviary where we had the opportunity to feed the birds.
+Once we had the all-clear we began our tour by going through the Aviary where we had the opportunity to feed the birds.
 We also made sure to stop and say hello to the monkeys too!

-Through a hidden gate behind some brush our guides, Jason and Joe, took us on private expedition of Animal Kingdom’s safari.
+Through a hidden gate behind some brush our guides, Jason and Joe, took us on a private expedition of Animal Kingdom’s safari.
 First up was a stop at the hippo pond.
 The animal specialist was waiting for us and called the hippos over with a drum for a feeding.
 Only one of the two hippos was interested in meeting us, but that’s okay!
-We were harnessed to a special device to experience a upclose encounter with our hippo friend.
+We were harnessed to a special device to experience an upclose encounter with our hippo friend.

 We made our way through more thick brush to the shaky rope bridge.
 Each of us were harnessed to the cable lines above and one by one we ventured across the treacherous expanse.
 I kept saying to myself “just don’t fall” as I crossed the bridge.
 With the gear plus my DSLR camera I felt a bit heavier than normal walking across.
-I took my time crossing the bridge so I could take in my surrounding and snap photos.
+I took my time crossing the bridge so I could take in my surroundings and snap photos.
 Next up was the hissing crocodiles!

 By the way, the Wild Africa Trek includes professional pictures all along your journey by your tour guides.
 How awesome is that?!
 You receive a card with the website and special number to locate your pictures online, typically within 24 hours of your Safari Trek.